-We would like to thank UNSRI and Nifos South Korea for their support for our various researches.
-The soil and water management team would like to thank you for your support both verbally and financially.
+We would like to thank UNSRI and NIFoS South Korea for supporting our various research projects.
+The soil and water management team would also like to thank you for your support, both verbally and financially.

 Conflict of Interest

 The authors declared that there is no conflict of interest.